Creedzy/todoist-ha-integration/README.md

 This is a custom component for Home Assistant that integrates with [Todoist](https://todoist.com).
 It replaces the legacy REST-based integration with a Sync API implementation that keeps entities up-to-date with deltas, supports command batching, and exposes detailed timing telemetry.

+If you're building a full chore-tracking experience, this integration works out-of-the-box with the [Todoist Choreboard add-on](https://github.com/Creedzy/Todoist-ha-chore-ui).
+Pairing them lets you surface Todoist tasks in the companion UI while relying on this integration for data access and automation hooks inside Home Assistant.

 ## Installation

 ### HACS